brunoterkaly/AzureScenarios/MigratingDBToSQLDatabase/Hol.md

 _SQL Database_

 Because **Windows Azure SQL Database** is indeed a database as a service, there are some real advantages.
 First, it can be fantastically economical—some companies have reduced their database costs by more than 90 percent by using **Windows Azure SQL Database**.
-Second, it provides self-managing capabilities, enabling organi- zations to provision data services for applications throughout the enterprise without adding to the support burden of the central IT department.
+Second, it provides self-managing capabilities, enabling organizations to provision data services for applications throughout the enterprise without adding to the support burden of the central IT department.
 Third, the service replicates three copies of your data, and in the case of a hardware failure, it provides automatic failover.

 But there are limitations.
 The maximum database size is 150GB, though this can be increased through  sharding (the horizontal partitioning of data).
 This approach is also subject to more latency issues, due to the fact that it runs on a shared infrastructure in the Microsoft  datacenter.
 Another drawback is that you must expect transient faults and program your code accordingly.
 Finally, **Windows Azure SQL Database** represents a subset of SQL Server, meaning that some features, such as XML, system stored procedures, distributed transactions, synonyms, CLR procedures, Full Text Search and the ability  to have linked servers are not supported.
 Because of these limitations, migrating to **Windows Azure SQL Database** may not work for some scenarios.